-As it relates to the law, Melanie Gaiottii has also witnessed some deficiencies with the process of checking for valid identification for the legal sale of curbside cocktail pickup.
-While she did state that many restaurants were checking for ID, the way that ID checks were happening were different from restaurant to restaurant and not always thorough.
-One of the more obvious flaws in ID checks that she mentioned was the use of window ID checks; while restaurants are adhering to the social distancing recommendations, in some cases, staff were not physically handling the customers ID which was concerning.
-As you may not be aware of, to the naked eye a fake ID can look very real, it is not until the ID is handled that a staff member might be alerted to potential fraud due to the flimsy, thin, or even lightweight material that is often used to create a fake ID.
+As it relates to the law, Melanie Gaiottii has also witnessed some deficiencies in the process of checking for valid identification for the legal sale of curbside cocktail pickup.
+While she did state that many restaurants were checking for ID, the way that ID checks were happening was different from restaurant to restaurant and not always thorough.
+One of the more obvious flaws in ID checks that she mentioned was the use of window ID checks; while restaurants are adhering to the social distancing recommendations, in some cases, staff was not physically handling the customers' ID which was concerning.
+As you may not be aware, to the naked eye a fake ID can look very real, it is not until the ID is handled that a staff member might be alerted to potential fraud due to the flimsy, thin, or even lightweight material that is often used to create a fake ID.
 This oversight is concerning as it relates to increased youth access to alcohol during the distraction of the pandemic.

 Jesse Brooks, Director of Prevention